Click thumbnails for hi-res downloads

 12. If you could let people know anything else about you, what would it be?

 In addition to story, which is my number one passion, I’m also an aerospace enthusiast.
 When I was young, my father worked as a computer programmer for the company that built the Apollo Space Program’s onboard navigation computer, the flight computer used during the moon landings.
-I subsequently earned an engineering degree in Aeronautical and Astronautical Engineering, served in the military as an Air Force pilot, and later flew as an airline captain.
-Maybe it’s because I’ve spent so much time up in the sky, ironically just like Star Trek creator Gene Rodenberry who was also a former military and airline pilot, that I have such a sense of wonder in story.
+I subsequently earned a degree in Aeronautical and Astronautical Engineering, served in the military as an Air Force pilot, and later flew as an airline captain.
+Maybe it’s because I’ve spent so much time up in the sky, looking down from a different perspective, ironically just like Star Trek creator Gene Rodenberry who was also a former military and airline pilot, that I have such a sense of wonder.